 Bar none, the Bernina Express is one of the most famous train trips in Switzerland, and I’m happy to report that it does indeed live up to all the hype and buzz!

 This four hour ride between Chur and Tirano is one that brings you from the snowy mountaintops of Switzerland down to the warm, balmy Mediterranean views of Italy, passing by a constant barrage of unique landscapes along the way.
 No doubt, if it’s excellent value you’re looking for, this is the train I’d recommend.
+You can read my full guide to it here.

 Compared to other journeys (side-eying you, Glacier Express), the Bernina Express is quite a short ride, but the diversity of landscapes you get to take in is breathtaking.
 From ruined castles and fortresses to quaint alpine villages and famous viaducts, the Bernina Express is like a “best of” tour of Switzerland, all in a compact, time-friendly package.
 Just to warn you though, your memory cards will all run out of space, and your phone will 1000% die from the sheer beauty of it all.